 - Citibank Nigeria has been operating in Nigeria since 1984.
 The Bank provides a broad array of financial services to corporate and commercial customers, financial institutions and public sector organizations.

 - Diamond Bank – A universal bank, offering a full range of financial products and services to retail and corporate customers.
-As of December 2010, it had approximately N600 billion in assets.
+As of March 31, 2013, it had total assets of approximately US$8.1 billion.

 - Equitorial Trust Bank (ETB) – A commercial bank in Nigeria, founded in 1990.
 In 2011, it was acquired by Sterling Bank Plc.
 The both institutions will serve customers through 187 branches nationwide.

 - Fidelity Bank – One the top 10 largest banks in Nigeria, established in 1988.
 The current Fidelity Bank is a result of the merger with the former FSB International Bank and Manny Bank in December 2005.
-As at 31 March 2011, the Bank had total assets of N475.97 billion and customer deposits of N313.25 billion.
+As at 31 March 2013, the Bank had total assets of N945.456 billion (US$5.98 billion) and customer deposits of over N717.0 billion.

 - First Bank of Nigeria (FBN) – The largest bank operating in Nigeria with total assets of N3,094 billion (US$19.00 billion) as of June 30, 2012.
 FirstBank was founded in 1894 and is headquartered in Lagos.